 …perhaps at the wrong time, too

 If someone just subscribed to your newsletter to get a free marketing guide, you may not want to send them an email right away offering your most expensive product.
-In the worst case scenario, a marketing message sent at the wrong time will push the customer away.
-If a customer’s first interaction with your brand make him or her think “I didn’t ask for this,” their interest in your products and services will probably fade.
+In the worst-case scenario, a marketing message sent at the wrong time will push the customer away.
+If a customer’s first interaction with your brand makes him or her think “I didn’t ask for this,” their interest in your products and services will probably fade.
 The timeliness of content is important: the message should fit the stage where the customer is at the time.
 Perhaps the most common purchase path model is the awareness-consideration-decision model that HubSpot often emphasizes.
 However, depending on your business and the services offered, the purchase path can be described in a number of ways.
 For example, an ecommerce customer’s purchase path might look like this:

 Contacts are not updated

 The same contacts cannot be used indefinitely, as contact lists become obsolete over time.
 People’s email addresses change, their interests shift elsewhere, or they simply no longer need your products or services.
 Many start marketing automation with the mentality that the process can be initiated once and then be forgotten.
 This method does not take you very far, because at some point the messages are longer be relevant or targeted enough to everyone.

 The same contact list should therefore not be used indefinitely, but the list or the “top of the funnel”, should be constantly updated.
 In addition, passive contacts should be deleted from the list.
 When there are no passive contacts distorting the results, your marketing reports will also become more accurate.